6 examples of criminal suspicion

 The Police also cannot search a person who is simply in the company of known drug users.
 The police must see evidence of drug use or have credible information that the person to be searched is in possession of drugs.

 Otherwise, there are no reasonable grounds for searching the person or his vehicle.

-In situations other than those described above, law enforcement officers must still have a reasonable grounds for suspecting that a person is armed before they are allowed to search him.
+In situations, other than those described above, law enforcement officers must still have reasonable grounds for suspecting that a person is armed before they are allowed, to search that person.

 Random weapons searches are not allowed and the police must have a provable belief in credible information that a person is illegally armed before they may conduct a search.

 Lacking such information, a search is in violation of a person’s rights and may not be conducted.

 The exception to this is when a person is temporarily detained by the Police; the police may conduct a brief body search of detained persons to ensure the officer’s safety.